 Do you need to take a screenshot on your Android Phone?
 Here is easy step by step tutorial how to do it.

-Android 4.0 and later
+How to take a screenshot on Android 4.0 and later

 If your Android phone is running Ice Cream Sandwich, or Android 4.0, or any later version of Android, screenshots are nearly as easy as the iPhone.